 The basic rabbit hutch design outlined below will be enough to get you started.
-There’s a good chance most of the supplies you need will already be laying around your homestead just waiting to be used.
+There’s a good chance most of the supplies you need will already be laying around your property, just waiting to be used on a homestead project.
 If you’ve just joined the rabbit raising world and need a DIY shelter to protect them, follow these tips on how to build your own rabbit hutch.

 Rabbit Hutch Building Basics

 Before you get started, make sure you know what materials will safely contain the rabbits.
 You could always start by looking through your leftover materials from other homestead projects.

 Maybe you have material scraps from when you learned how to make a pallet fence.
 Before using anything for your hutch, make sure the material is safe.

 For example, if you have old chicken wire try NOT to use it for your rabbit hutch.
 Depending on the type of chicken wire, it can have larger gaps than others that will allow rabbits to get their foots caught, or in some cases, juveniles may squeeze fully through.

 Instead, use proper rabbit wire that has small enough spacing to safely contain the animals without injuring themselves.